 - Maximizing venous return

-- Promoting wound healing irrespective of your level of activity as a patient
+- Promoting wound healing regardless of your level of activity as a patient

 - Product conformability

-One of the best advantages of compression socks with Velcro is ease of application.
-This advantage is for both the healthcare providers and patients alike.
-Unlike compression bandages, these compression socks do not have to be applied by trained healthcare professionals.
-You can teach the patients themselves or non-healthcare trained individuals to use and care for the compression socks with Velcro.
+One of the best advantages of thigh-high or knee-high compression socks with Velcro is ease of application.
+This helps both healthcare providers and patients alike.
+Unlike traditional support bandages, compression socks with Velcro do not have to be applied by trained healthcare professionals.
+Patients can be taught to use and care for the thigh-high or knee-high compression socks with Velcro without assistance.

 Why Use Compression Socks with Velcro?

-A recent study showed that compression devices with adjustable Velcro are more effective in reducing venous edema than inelastic bandages.
-With the primary aim of reducing edema, 36 patients were closely studied.
-The secondary outcome parameters used were interface pressure of the compression garment in both supine and standing positions, as well as the comfort of the compression garment.
+A recent study showed that knee-high or thigh-high compression socks with adjustable Velcro are more effective in reducing venous edema than inelastic bandages.
+The study included 36 patients with edema.
+Both the effects and comfort of the socks were considered when analyzing the results.

-After dividing the patients into two groups, it was reported that patients using adjustable compression socks with Velcro found it easier to wear shoes and were more comfortable.
-It was concluded that these compression socks save more money, do not require the supervision of specialized medical staff, and are more effective in reducing chronic venous edema.
+The study found that patients with Velcro compression socks were more comfortable and could more easily wear shoes.
+The final report concluded that these garments were effective because they save more money, do not require the supervision of specialized medical staff, and are more effective in reducing chronic venous edema.

 Types of Velcro